All About Cushing’s Syndrome

 Your doctor may prescribe a medication that may help control cortisol production.
 If the additional cortisol surge is caused by a tumor (tumors) then tumor (tumors) may be removed.

-You can read health my HypoGal journey at, My Story.
+You can read about my HypoGal journey at, My Story.

-You can find additional shortcuts to living with a chronic illness on the HypoGal Blog.
+You can find additional health references and shortcuts to living with a chronic illness on the HypoGal Blog.

 Please, Like, HypoGal on Facebook.